752963e64/752963e64/README.md

 - ⚡ Fun fact: I need money.
 - ✨ I'm POLYGLOT with both natural and programming languages ✨
 - ✨ I don't come from cozy... younger fridge was void, parent absent.
 And I know the street! ✨
+- ✨ I didn't go to school... when I was supposed to be at school I was hanging outside...
+I don't need diploma to prove myself I'm DAMN CLEVER :D ✨

 ### ✨ You must master programming, To modify their modifications ✨